Land Clearing & Reclamation

 Learn More

-FAA-certified aerial imagery, property mapping, and drone-based deer-herd scouting — a clearer view of your land for planning, marketing, and management.
+FAA-certified aerial imagery, property mapping, and drone-based deer herd assessments — a clearer view of your land for planning, marketing, and management.

 “Mike Martien secured my real estate sale through very difficult circumstances.
 He went above and beyond what would be expected of any agent.
 Anyone would be in the best of hands letting Mike work for you and with you.”